Country code – NL

 Re-domiciliation – Inward/outward re-domiciliation is usually not allowed.
-An exemption applies to the Societas Europeae (European Limited Liability Companies) which in some cases can change their legal seat to Netherlands.
+An exemption applies to the Societas Europeae (European Limited Liability Companies) which in some cases can change their legal seat to the Netherlands.

 Compliance – A BV has to draft and file its annual reports and accounts with the Chamber of Commerce and file a tax return annually with the Tax and Customs Administration (Belastingdienst).

-Medium and large companies are required have their annual report audited by independent, qualified and registered Dutch auditors, if 2 of the following 3 criteria are fulfilled by the company during 2 successive years: total assets exceeding EUR 4.4 million; turnover exceeding EUR 8.8 million; workforce of more than 50 employees.
+Medium and large companies are required have their annual report audited by independent, qualified and registered Dutch auditors, if 2 of the following 3 criteria are fulfilled by the company during 2 successive years: total assets exceeding EUR 4.4 million; turnover exceeding EUR 8.8 million; a workforce of more than 50 employees.

 - Shareholders not disclosed